2340 Hathor: Orbit and classification

 Being a member of the Aten asteroids, Hathor orbits the Sun at a distance of 0.5–1.2 AU once every 0 years and 9 months (283 days).
 Its orbit has an eccentricity of 0.45 and an inclination of 6° with respect to the ecliptic.
 Its observation arc begins 3 days after its official discovery at Palomar, with no precoveries taken and no prior identifications made.
-Its orbital solution includes non-gravitational forces.
+Its orbital solution includes non-gravitational force (A2).